jazz-it/ask/README.md

 * NOTE   - adds a custom text to your bookmark
 * CODE   - disables two empty lines to trigger submission
 * NOCODE - enables two empty lines to trigger submission (default)
+* WRAP   - enables word-wrap mode, which results with a new line at the end of each line
+* NOWRAP - disables word-wrap, which is suitable for copy/paste from terminal
+* STATUS - prints status of all modes of operation (CODE, WRAP)
 * LVLn   - adjusts the level of creativity, `n` should be any integer [0-5]
 * SAVE   - saves an entire bookmark to `output.txt`
 * EXIT   - same as any other input less than 7 characters long - ends the application